joshmarinacci/graph-sync/readme.md

 First, Graph Sync has a *horibble name* and *bad speling*.
 Second it has not been mathematically proven.
-Though based on CRDT concepts and research papers I am not a mathematican and cannot *prove* it is conflict free.
+Though based on CRDT concepts and research papers I am not a mathematician and cannot *prove* it is conflict free.
 However it has lots of unit tests and I'm trying to shake out the bugs.
 We'll see how it goes.

 Next: the underlying API for graph sync is the processing of *operations*.
-This makes it clear how to build your own implemenation, but makes the API very annoying to use.
+This makes it clear how to build your own implementation, but makes the API very annoying to use.
 It really needs a higher level abstraction on top that is easier to use.

 ## Todos